Your new, expensive filter is up and running. You just performed a water change a couple of days ago.

 Here’s the final recap of all the essential bits:

 Cloudy turtle tank water is a common occurrence all turtle owners face from time to time.
-The main reason behind this is water unbalance in the tank.
+The main reason behind this is the water unbalance in the tank.

 Likewise, constant water changes, incapable filtration systems, and poor tank environments are also to blame for this.